HBM/jet/src/contents/commands/fetch.md

 Fetching is __the__ mechanism to efficiently get data from the Jet Bus.
-It works similar to the publish-subscribe pattern, but also generates notifications for "past" events using the cache.
+It works similar to the publish-subscribe pattern, but also generates notifications for "past" events using the Daemon's cache.
 As this is Jet's most powerful command, it needs some more explanation.

 A Peer can have many different fetches at the same time.
 The Peer must supply fetch parameters, which specifiy which data you are